 What are the benefits?

-- Round-trip economy-class air tickets between candidate’s home country and Japan.
-Airfare is provided for the scholar only and the travel must be on the date specified by AGU.
+- Round-trip economy-class air tickets between your home country and Japan.

 How to Apply for Japan-WCO International Masters Scholarships